IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

 Step 5: User
 ============

-.. dropdown:: This collection connects to the managed node over SSH ...
+.. dropdown:: The following section discusses how the collection connects to the managed node over SSH  ...
+    :color: primary
+    :icon: command-palette

-    This collection connects to the managed node over SSH via the ansible user defined in inventory or optionally the command line, thus requiring access to z/OS UNIX System Services (USS).
+    The following section discusses how the collection connects to the managed node over SSH via the ansible user defined in inventory or optionally the command line, thus requiring access to z/OS UNIX System Services (USS).
     From a security perspective, the collection will require both an OMVS segment and TSO segment in the users profile.

     With the **ADDGROUP** command you can: